Unions vow 'bitter resistance' as Volkswagen talks begin

 Arne Meiswinkel, who is leading negotiations for Volkswagen, said the carmaker faced a "serious situation".

-The first round of talks Wednesday aimed at assessing "the initial situation," he added.
+The first round of talks Wednesday aimed at assessing "the initial situation," he said.

+Stephan Weil, premier of the state of Lower Saxony, which is a major shareholder in Volkswagen, counselled against large-scale job cuts.

+"We expect all those involved to find a joint way forward," Weil told deputies in the regional parliament in Hanover.

-The negotiations will set the terms of employment for some 120,000 workers in Germany, most of whom work at the core VW brand.
+The negotiations will set the terms of employment for around 120,000 workers in Germany, most of whom work at the core VW brand.

 Legal Disclaimer: